hoshikawa2/oic_migration_api/index.md

 ## Task 1: Understand your Source API data structure

 We can start from an API metadata structure.
-The best known definitions would be Open API, Swagger or even a spreadsheet with the attributes.
+The best known definitions would be Open API or Swagger.

+If you have a SWAGGER or an OpenAPI, don't worry, you can import your API data to OCI API Gateway by importing in your OCI Console, OCI CLI or OCI API Gateway REST Service.
+See this article to do this: [Creating an API Resource with an API Description](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewaycreatingapiobject.htm)

+But if you don't have these formats (Swagger/OpenAPI), you need to structure your API data definitions in another format.
 In this material, we will start by thinking about an Excel structure and, from this structure, transform it into JSON.

 ![Excel_api_migration_source.png](images%2FExcel_api_migration_source.png)